 - The Position Wasn’t Presented in an Appealing Way from THEIR Perspective

 Regardless of how your position actually scores with respect to Hygiene Factors and Motivators, it is possible that your job posting or other materials explaining the position focused only (or mainly) on the duties, responsibilities, experience required and the education requirements.
 These are the main issues from your perspective.
-In terms of benefits to the employee, you may have focused mainly on Hygiene Factors and not nearly enough on the Motivators that are key to achieving engagement and key to encouraging someone to be excited about the position and about joining your organization.
+In terms of benefits to the employee who you want to recruit, you may have focused mainly on Hygiene Factors and not nearly enough on the Motivators that are key to achieving engagement and key to encouraging someone to be excited about the position and about joining your organization.